yusuf-shahin/Js_function_challenge/README.md

 ```
 ### Explanation
 - calculatePercent accepts a certain amount, divides it by the total amount, then multiplies it by 100.
-- Math. round() is a built-in function in JavaScript that is used to round a number to the nearest whole number.
+- Math.round() is a built-in function in JavaScript that is used to round a number to the nearest whole number.
 Here's an example of how to use Math.round() :
 ```js
 let a = Math.round(2.51); // 3
 let b = Math.round(2.50); // 3